Academic Honor Societies

 The National Jesuit Honor Society was founded in 1915 with chapters in 30 Jesuit universities throughout the United States.
 The Scranton chapter was founded in 1943, the oldest Honor Society in the University.
 It is the only Honor Society open to students and faculty in all disciplines and all colleges of the University.
 Its admission standards are the most rigorous.
 The Greek letters signify adelphotes skolastikon nikephoron – brotherhood of honor students.
 Juniors and seniors who have distinguished themselves in scholarship, loyalty and service are eligible for membership.
 Appointment is made by the president of the University on the recommendation of the moderator and nomination by chapter members of the Society.
 The Society annually presents the Alpha Sigma Nu University award for teaching.
 Moderator: Dr. Michael Sulzinskifirstname.lastname@example.org.
 Alpha Sigma Nu Website

-International Honor Society in economics.
+International honor society in economics.
 Basic requirements: 12 credit hours in economics with an overall grade point average of 3.0 and a 3.0 average in economics.
 The University’s Xi chapter of Pennsylvania was founded in May 1969.
-Moderator: Dr. Hong Nguyenemail@example.com.
+Moderator: Dr. Aram Balagyozyan, email@example.com.
 Omicron Delta Epsilon Website

-National Honor Society in psychology founded in 1931.
+International honor society in psychology founded in 1929.
 This organization has chapters in 1,054 colleges and universities in all 50 states.
 The University’s chapter was installed in May 1969.
 Minimum qualifications include a major or minor in psychology, rank in the top 35th percentile in general scholarship, and superior scholarship in psychology.
 Moderator: Dr. John Norcrossfirstname.lastname@example.org.
 Psi Chi Website

 International professional fraternity for men and women in education.
 Membership is limited to graduate students and teachers.
 The University’s chapter was founded in 1970.
 Moderator: Dr. Gloria Wenze - email@example.com